-Former India spinner feels MS Dhoni and Duncan Fletcher need to speak to under-performing off spinner
+Former India spinner Maninder Singh feels MS Dhoni and Duncan Fletcher should speak with their team's under-performing off spinner to lift his confidence

 For all his exploits (both with the bat and ball) in Indian conditions, Ravichandran Ashwin has hardly looked the bowler to threaten the opposition when playing away from home; especially in surroundings that are not suited to his bowling style.